Diane Smith-Gander: Career

 She started her career in banking, working in banking operations, technology solutions, and change management roles for Westpac.
 She also worked in the United States and Hong Kong for the international management company McKinsey & Co, becoming a partner in that firm.

 She has held a range of governance positions, including the role of commissioner of Tourism Western Australia, non-executive director of CBH Group, and deputy chair of NBN Co.
 In 2007 she became a full-time company director.

 Since September 2019 she has chaired the inaugural Nominations Committee for the World Anti-Doping Agency, which was created in order to ensure that the right people are recruited to serve in senior governance roles within the organisation.

 As of 2024 Smith-Gander is on the advisory board of Whiteoak, as well as chair of Zip Co Limited (non-executive, since 2021), DDH1, HBF Health and national chair of CEDA (Committee for Economic Development of Australia) since 2020.
 In 2023 she became a non-executive director of Perenti, becoming chair in 2024.
 The CEDA and UWA Business School roles are served pro bono.

 As of 2024 she is also a professor of corporate governance at UWA, and on her appointment in 2019, became the first woman to chair the advisory board of the university's Business School.
 In June 2024, Smith-Gander was selected to succeed Robert French as chancellor of UWA, beginning her term at the start of 2025.

-She is an adjunct professor of corporate governance at UWA, and on her appointment in 2019, became the first woman to chair the advisory board of the university's Business School.
-In June 2024, she was elected to succeed Robert French in a three-year term as chancellor of UWA.
 In October 2024, the UWA Student Guild voted to express no confidence in Smith-Gander “for her personal links to apartheid Israel and her opposition to the anti-genocide Palestine solidarity movement.”
 She was sworn into the role in February 2025, making her the first female chancellor in the university's history.